 Repointing the Mortar

-Although bricks are reliable and have a long life, you cannot say the same of all mortar.
-If the mortar starts to wear down, you would have to repoint your brick, and that costs time and money.
+Although bricks are reliable and have a long life, the same can not always be said of the mortar.
+If the mortar starts to wear down and crumble, you would have to repoint your brick, and that costs time and money.
+It often takes decades for mortar to wear down with proper maintenance and upkeep, however.

 Shifting Foundations